FreezyPops/Theatre-Booking-and-Management-System/README.md

 # Theatre-Booking-and-Management-System
 C# and WPF Windows form application for customer ticket booking and management booking amendments.
-NOTE: This was a university group project, all participating members referenced in the README file
+NOTE: This was a university group project.
 Credit also to the University of Hull students/graduates:

 Nikolas Amerikanos
 Lee Jarrat